 8 March: International Women’s Day

-For International Women’s Day, you can theme your after school activity around great achievements by women – from great women who are authors in a book club, to creating a card for women in their lives, the possibilities for this one are endless!
+For International Women’s Day, you can theme your after school activity around great achievements by women – from great women who are authors in a book club, to creating a card for women in their lives, there are lots of exciting ways to honour International Women’s Day.

 April